RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/AddCompositionConstraintMover.md

 - **filename** The ```.comp``` file used to set up the composition constraint.
 Required input.
 - **selector** A previously-defined [[ResidueSelector|ResidueSelectors]] to select a sub-region of the pose whose amino acid composition will be constrained.
 If none is provided, the amino acid composition of the whole pose is constrained.

+Note that multiple movers of this type can be applied in sequence to add many composition constraints to the pose.
+Each can take a different ResidueSelector and a different ```.comp``` file.

 ##See Also

 * [[ConstraintSetMover]]